Charles Cagniard de la Tour: Other Work

 He was the author of numerous inventions, including the cagniardelle, a blowing machine, which consists essentially of an Archimedean screw set obliquely in a tank of water in such a way that its lower end is completely and its upper end partially immersed, and operated by being rotated in the opposite direction to that required for raising water.
+This device has been instrumental in improving the quality of cast-iron, as it enabled a continuous supply of air into the furnace.

-He invented the improved siren, which was named after him, around 1819 and he used it for ascertaining the number of vibrations corresponding to a sound of any particular pitch.
-He also made experiments on the mechanism of voice-production.
+In 1810, he produced an early form of lucifer or friction match, the "phosphorus bottle".
+This used a sulfur-infused taper to extract partially oxidized phosphorus from a vial, which then produced a flame when struck against any firm surface.

 In course of an investigation in 1822–1823 on the effects of heat and pressure on certain liquids he found that for each there was a certain temperature above which it refused to remain liquid but passed into the gaseous state, no matter what the amount of pressure to which it was subjected, and in the case of water he determined this critical temperature to be 362 °C (modern figure is 373.946 °C).
 He also studied the nature of yeast and the influence of extreme cold upon its life.